FOUNDATION

 8. How do you reduce inefficiencies caused from employee turnover?

 This list is just a sample of ways our team guides healthcare services companies to better cash flow.
 While many of these issues are intuitive to healthcare operators, implementing strategies around these issues can be difficult.
 In a short example, we look at how, once equipped with the right information, an Owner guided the management team to make some operational changes.
 Although volume and total cash receipts were up year-over-year, costs increased as well.
-After studying reimbursement trends, the management team realized the practice had declining collections and increasing labor burden per encounter.
+After studying reimbursement trends, the management team realized the practice had declining collections and an increasing labor burden per encounter.
 The team focused on improving the patient experience, and as a result, operational changes resulted in increased profitability.
 By being more proactive with the pre-arrival and check-in activities, the practice experienced: (i) improved patient collections, (ii) less denials, (iii) increased total collections per encounter, (iv) decreased time to collect Accounts Receivable, and (v) consistent processes at the front desk resulting in less turnover.

 If any of these items sound like opportunities for your company to improve, and you want to learn more, please reach out to us.